OpenAiTx/OpenAiTx/projects/Flux159/mcp-chat/README-en.md

 ## Quickstart

-Make sure that you have `ANTHROPIC_API_KEY` exported in your environment or in a .env file in the root of the project.
-You can get an API key by signing up at the [Anthropic Console keys page](https://console.anthropic.com/settings/keys).
+Make sure that you have exported `ANTHROPIC_API_KEY` in your environment or in a .env file at the root of the project.
+You can obtain an API key by registering on the [Anthropic Console keys page](https://console.anthropic.com/settings/keys).

-Simple use case that spawns an interactive chat prompt with the filesystem MCP server from CLI:
+A simple use case that launches an interactive chat prompt with the filesystem MCP server from the CLI:

 ```shell
 npx mcp-chat --server "npx -y @modelcontextprotocol/server-filesystem /Users/$USER/Desktop"